dstaulcu/outlook_email_assistant_v3/README.md

 ### Data Privacy & Security

 #### Sanitization Rules
-- **Email Content**: Never logged or transmitted (content is classified as "SECRET" etc.)
+- **Email Content**: Never logged or transmitted to protect user privacy
 - **Email Subjects**: Never logged in plain text - only hashed subjectHash for correlation
 - **API Keys**: Completely filtered from all telemetry
 - **Personal Information**: Email addresses are the only user identifier (required for user journey tracking)
-- **Classification Content**: Only classification level logged, never the actual classified content
 - **Error Messages**: Sensitive paths and credentials stripped from stack traces
 - **Email Metadata**: Outlook IDs are hashed or used only for session correlation